-However, we note that the cost of the network options may act to effectively bound the cost available for any non-network options to be considered commercially feasible.

-We encourage parties to make written submissions regarding the potential of non-network options to satisfy, or contribute to satisfying, the identified need for this RIT-T.
+In the PSCR we noted that we considered non-network options may be able to assist with meeting the identified need, specifically non-network technologies that are able to provide reactive support.
+We invited parties to make written submissions regarding the potential of non-network options to satisfy, or contribute to satisfying, the identified need for this RIT-T. No submissions were received in response to the PSCR in relation to non-network options.